AndrukhivAndriy/DevOps-BaseCamp/Task7-8.md

     password    requisite     pam_cracklib.so try_first_pass retry=3 minlen=8 difok=3 reject_username

+In both cases we will use **pam_cracklib** package, not **pam_pwquality.so**, because it's the newest package.

 ## Way#1.
 Using pamd module

-The playbook is available by the link: https://github.com/AndrukhivAndriy/DevOps-BaseCamp/blob/1c34220554bcc827f39d188dc690358fe0ef1d99/ansible/pinga.yml

-The playbook will add line
+The playbook is available by the link: https://github.com/AndrukhivAndriy/DevOps-BaseCamp/blob/main/ansible/pinga.yml The playbook will add line

     password   required pam_cracklib.so try_first_pass retry=3 minlen=8 reject_username